robert-lindsey/WCRP/README.md

 The goal of the MCMC algorithm is to draw samples from a probability distribution over skill assignments conditioned on the observed student data.
 Each line in skills.txt is a sample from that distribution.

-It's important to note that the skill IDs are sample-specific: you can't count on them being the same across samples.
-The skill IDs denote the partitioning of items into skills given the state of the Markov chain.
+The skill IDs are sample-specific: you can't count on them being the same across samples because they only denote the partitioning of items into skills given the state of the Markov chain.
 The number of skills will typically vary between samples too.